-A position for a full professor in Microbial Biotechnology is opened at the Faculty of Science and Engineering (FSE) of the University of Groningen and will be embedded in the Groningen Biomolecular Sciences and Biotechnology Institute (GBB).
-The position will be open to applicants with a world-leading research line in any subfield of Microbial Molecular Biology and who will lead fundamental work into biotechnological applications, has a strong academic teaching experience, and has demonstrable capability in leading fundamental discoveries to application.
-The position fits well with the Faculty's strategy on Impact, and will strengthen the Biotechnology focus of the research institute GBB.
-The position falls within the framework of 'Career Paths in Science 4' ('Bèta's in Banen 4').
+A position for an associate to full professor in Microbial Biotechnology is opened at the Faculty of Science and Engineering (FSE) of the University of Groningen.
+This position will be embedded in the Groningen Biomolecular Sciences and Biotechnology Institute (GBB) and will be open to applicants with a (potentially) world-leading research line in any subfield of Microbial Molecular Biology, and who has the ambition to lead fundamental work into biotechnological applications.
+Also, a demonstrated academic teaching experience appropriate to the career stage is expected.
+The position fits well with the Faculty's strategy on Impact, and will strengthen the Biotechnology focus of the research institute GBB and the faculty.
+The position falls within the frameworks of the national sector plans Biology and the 'Career Paths in Science' ('Bèta's in Banen').